strapify-dev/Strapify-Docs/src/syntax/auth-system/strapi-auth.md

 The Strapify auth system is intended for use on simple projects and it’s primary use is to show or hide Strapi collections depending on whether the user is logged in.

-> Please Note - When working with sensitive data or on projects that require any level of complexity beyond showing/hiding collections, the Strapify auth system is not recommended.

 Example of a login form:

 ```html